Cummins Logo

 Cummins Logo 1976-present

-In the center of attention is the letter C, in which the company’s name is inscribed diagonally.
-Given that the last letter goes beyond C, which creates the illusion of the continuation of the inscription.
-Logo designer Paul Rand, who has created visuals for companies such as IBM, ABC, Westinghouse, and UPS, could afford to add a little curiosity to the logo, which greatly refreshed it if there was a simple diagonal inscription.
-By the way, color C is closer to light blue, and the letters of the full name are white for contrast.
+The letter C is at the center of attention, with the company name inscribed diagonally.
+At the same time, the last letter extends beyond the C, which creates the illusion of a continuation of the inscription.
+Logo designer Paul Rand, who has created visuals for companies such as IBM, ABC, Westinghouse, and UPS, could afford to add a bit of curiosity to the logo, which would be greatly refreshed with simple diagonal lettering.
+Incidentally, the color C is closer to light blue, and the letters of the full name are white for contrast.

-In 2006, the color C was changed – this time, the black color focuses on the brand’s full name.
-Visually, it seems that C is disappearing, but this is just such an artistic trick.
+In 2006, the C color was changed; this time, black accentuates the full brand name.
+Visually, the C disappears, but this is just an artistic technique.

 Font and Colors